uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 * Explanation of anything interesting about each endpoint
     * Whether it is paginated, ...
         * How to use the pagination, ...
+* If you are using some automated documentation generation, you must augment that documentation with examples, types, explanations, when, what, how, why, why not...

 ## Code Requirements